elixir-ecto/ecto/guides/Associations.md

  * one post can have many tags
  * one tag can have many posts

 This is a `many-to-many` relationship.
 Notice both sides can have many entries.
-In the previous sections we were used to put the foreign key on the side that "belongs to" the other, which is not available here.
+In the previous sections we put the foreign key on the side that "belongs to" the other, which is not available here.

 One way to handle `many-to-many` relationships is to introduce an additional table which explicitly tracks the tag-post relationship by pointing to both tags and posts entries.